 Dress and Equipment

 Once you have joined the team, you will be issued with your synchro practice kit.
-A one-off non refundable hire charge of £25 is made for the use of this during your stay in the team.
+A one-off non-refundable kit charge of £45 is made for the use of this during your stay in the team.
 You will also be issued with official kit and trolley bag which should not be worn/used unless you are taking part in an official synchro event.
 Any missing or damaged kit must be replaced at the current market value.
 Should you decide to leave all kit needs to be returned.

-Unless instructed otherwise, practice dress must be worn for all training sessions.
+Unless instructed otherwise, practice uniform must be worn for all training sessions.

 Competition dress is supplied but you will be asked to buy your own competition tights if required.
 Competition tights are purchased in bulk as it is important that all the skaters’ legs look the same colour when competing – these will be supplied at a cost to yourself.
 Please make sure they are washed and mended at the end of each competition and not worn again until the next competition.
 At the end of the season they are yours to use as and when.
 The practice tights are supplied free of charge when you are required to wear your official practice dresses.